TheRaizer/MessengerAPI/README.md

 We could then setup nginx as a TLS Termination Proxy

+Right now we only have a single MySQL database in AWS that is publically accessible to anyone who has credentials.
+This normally would not be the case.
+You would normally have a dev database that is publically accessible to anyone who has credentials.
+Then a production database that has only private subnets.
+But I don't want to spend money to have 2 databases for a personal project.

 ## Testing

 Tests will be run using a test database running in a docker container.
 It will utilize pytest.